danzeph/airbnb-clone-project/README.md

 Team Roles
   1. Backend Developer - Builds and maintains server-side logic, APIs, and integrations.
-  2. Database Administrator - Design, Manages and optimizes the database for perfomance and           reliability.
+  2. Database Administrator - Design, manages and optimizes the database for perfomance and           reliability.
-  3. DevOps Engineer - Responsible for handling project deployment, monitoring, and scaling of        the backend services
+  3. DevOps Engineer - Responsible for handling the project's deployment, monitoring, and scaling of backend services.
-  4. QA Engineer - Sees to it that the backend functionalites are well tested and meet quality        standards.
+  4. QA Engineer -  Ensures that backend functionalities are thoroughly tested and meet quality standards.

 Database Design